 TAOS WOMEN ARTISTS

-Most of my photographic work in recent years has examined women’s lives.
+Much of my photographic work in recent years has examined women’s lives.
 I also photograph other subjects - my travels, details of nature – but I always come back to portraits of women.
 I am disturbed by the ways in which women continue to be portrayed in American popular culture.
 Just when I think progress is being made, I am assaulted by yet another image of an emaciated scantily-clad young woman upside down in a garbage can, her lifeless feet advertising the latest fashion in shoewear.
 I become angry, and I feel the need to create images of authentic beautiful and intelligent women.